Long Sequence Hopfield Memory: s for Sequence Storage

 If the patterns are linearly independent, such that $\mathbf{O}$ is full-rank, we can see that this rule can perfectly recall the full sequence (Appendix \ref{app:gpi}).
 This matches the classic pseudoinverse rule's ability to perfectly store any set of linearly independent patterns; this is why we choose to sum over $\nu$ inside the separation function in \eqref{eqn:gpi_rule}.
 For i.i.d.
 Rademacher patterns, linear independence holds almost surely in the thermodynamic limit provided that $P<N$.

-In Figure \ref{fig:GPI_PAHN}, we demonstrate the effect of correlation on the Polynomial \DenseNet\ through studying the recall of biased patterns $\xi_i^{\mu}$ with $\mathbb{P}(\xi_i^{\mu} = \pm 1) = \frac{1}{2}(1 \pm \epsilon)$ for $\epsilon \in [0,1)$.\footnote{At $\epsilon = 1$, the patterns will be deterministic with $\xi_i^{\mu} = +1$.} In Figure \ref{fig:GPI_PAHN}, we see that the Polynomial \DenseNet\ has better recall at all levels of correlation $\epsilon$ as degree $d$ increases, although we still expect there to be a large maximum degree as described before.
+In Figure \ref{fig:correlated_patterns}B, we demonstrate the effect of correlation on the Polynomial \DenseNet\ through studying the recall of biased patterns $\xi_i^{\mu}$ with $\mathbb{P}(\xi_i^{\mu} = \pm 1) = \frac{1}{2}(1 \pm \epsilon)$ for $\epsilon \in [0,1)$.\footnote{At $\epsilon = 1$, the patterns will be deterministic with $\xi_i^{\mu} = +1$.} We see that the Polynomial \DenseNet\ has better recall at all levels of bias $\epsilon$ as degree $d$ increases, although we still expect there to be a maximum degree as described before.
 However, at large correlation values, they all have low recall, suggesting the need for alternative methods to decorrelate these patterns.
+This failure is easy to understand theoretically, following \citet{vanhemmen1995collective}'s analysis of the classic Hopfield model: for patterns with bias $\epsilon$, the Polynomial \DenseNet\ update rule expands as

-We show the generalized pseudoinverse update rule is more robust to large correlations than the standard Polynomial \DenseNet.
-While this update rule also applies to the Exponential \DenseNet, simulations fail due to numerical instability coming from small values in the pseudoinverse.
+Therefore, even if $N$ is large, for $\epsilon \neq 0$ there must be some value of $P$ for which the constant bias overwhelms the signal.
+If $N \to \infty$ for any fixed $P$, then we must have $P < \epsilon^{-(2d+1)}+1$ for the signal to dominate.
+In Figure \ref{fig:correlated_patterns}B, we show the generalized pseudoinverse update rule is more robust to large correlations than the Polynomial \DenseNet.
+While this rule can also be applied to the Exponential \DenseNet, simulations fail due to numerical instability coming from small values in the pseudoinverse.